 All springs are checked and tensioned in the correct alignment and attitude for snappy feel under the fingers.
 Worn or damaged springs are replaced.

-As standard I use airtight RIGOTTI deluxe pads with metal resonators (Selmer style).
-These pads give almost always the best result for a lot of players.
+As standard I use airtight CHANU, RIGOTTI deluxe and PISONI PRO pads with metal resonators (Selmer style).
+These pads give always the best result for a lot of players.

 These pads let all the natural quality of every saxophone florish.